NetApp-openstack-dev/openstack-docs/source/netapp-storage/section_data-ontap.rst

 sure that data center and IT administrators can maximize performance where needed while simultaneously improving capacity utilization.

+**Integrated Data Protection**

+ONTAP makes it possible to provide data protection to safeguard business operations and keep them running smoothly.
+Space-efficient Snapshots ensure business continuity and near-instant recovery from disasters.
+Asynchronous mirroring of volumes from one SVM to another, even across different clusters is provided using SnapMirror.
+Encryption of data at-rest is easy and efficient using NetApp Volume Encryption that is built into ONTAP.
+There is no requirement for special encrypting disks.

 ONTAP Select
 ------------

 NetApp ONTAP Select provides the flexibility for customers to leverage the benefits of Software Defined Storage (SDS) economics, while enjoying enterprise-grade features and efficient data protection.
 ONTAP Select offers robust enterprise storage services that are deployed on commodity hardware from the comfort of a data center.
 It combines the best of the cloud, in terms of agility and granular capacity scaling, with the flexibility, resilience, and locality of on-premises storage.
 ONTAP Select software can be deployed in a data center or a remote office, with a flexible capacity-based license structure.
 Key benefits include:

 **Flexible Deployment**

 It is possible to deploy on your desired choice of commodity server, hypervisor, and media.
 You can also leverage your existing server infrastructure, HCI configurations, and external arrays for enterprise data services.
 Simplify operations and lower training requirements with uniform management across all storage based on ONTAP.

 **Cloudlike Agility**